aghorler/WebRTC-Leak-Prevent/README.md

 ## WebRTC Leak Prevent
 #####Version 1.0.7 | January 21 2016

-WebRTC Leak Prevent provides user control over WebRTC settings in Chrome that have no native GUI.
+WebRTC Leak Prevent provides user control over WebRTC settings in Chromium that have no native GUI.
 The intended use of the extension is to prevent [WebRTC leaks](https://diafygi.github.io/webrtc-ips/).

 The only required permissions are 'privacy' and 'storage'.